 "I've had good fortune against them, but they have come a long way in the last couple of years," said Moyer (15-7).
 "Their approach is changing -- the at-bats are better.
 I noticed the last couple of nights when they scored runs, they scored them in a bunch.
 I tried to keep them away from that."

 Moyer departed after 94 pitches with a 3-1 lead.
 When asked if he felt more like a 45-year-old on such a hot day, he said, "I don't know.
 What does that feel like?
 You just deal with it."

 Five relievers took care of the final three innings, including Lidge, who needed 29 pitches in the ninth and stranded two runners.

 "He's perfect," manager Charlie Manuel said.
 "We expected a lot out of him, but he has been more than that."

-Another catalyst in the Phillies' success, Chase Utley, hit his 32nd homer of the season but just his first since Aug.
+Another catalyst in the Phillies' success, Chase Utley, hit his 32nd home run -- but his first since Aug.
 22.

 Dobbs said he'll be available to play Monday. ...
 SS Hanley Ramirez was chosen the Marlins' most valuable player by the local chapter of the Baseball Writers Association of America.
 Volstad was chosen rookie of the year. ...
 The Marlins finished 45-36 at home. ...
 Philadelphia's Jayson Werth went 1-for-14 in the series with eight strikeouts, and teammate Pat Burrell went 3-for-24 on the trip.